FOUR STEPS TO LETTING GO OF RESENTMENT

 Step 2.
 Realize you have a choice: hold onto the anger and resentment, ruminating about it, or release it by reflecting on why someone may have wronged you; sit with the hurt so you can then choose to forgive.
 Think of several redeeming qualities the person who harmed you has.

 Step 3.
 There’s a wise story in the back called “Freedom From Bondage in the Big Book of AA.”
-A profound betrayal wounded me to the core, so much I wanted revenge.
+A profound betrayal deeply wounded me, so much I wanted revenge.
 My sponsor told me to read this story.
 The gist of it is: “Get down on your knees and pray for that person – even if you don’t mean it.
 Do this every morning and night for two weeks,” and the resentment will begin to recede, which leads to:

 To learn more about how you can let go of resentments, schedule a free 15-minute assessment today!